dialloalassane/manim/README.md

 ### Right Angle Triangle

-And then the equilateral triangle can be splitted into Right Angled Triangle.
+The equilateral triangle can be splitted into Right Angled Triangle.

 [![Test](/Media/Gifs/Splitting_into_RightTriangle.gif)](/Media/Videos/Hexagon.mp4)